-(i) Giant planet mass & radius.
+- (i) Giant planet mass & radius.
 In all simulations we have adopted a giant planet mass of 0.5 M_J, with a density of 1 g cm-3 and a radius of 0.85 R_J.
-Whilst the giant planet can accrete solid matter as it migrates inward, it does not accumulate any more gas and so its mass changes by $\leq 5\%$ during a run.
-Hot-Jupiters, however, come in a variety of masses and although their average $m \sin i$ is less than a Jupiter mass, more massive examples are known.
-We have not yet tested the effect of increasing the mass of our migrating giant planet, but expect that this would result in an enhanced and more widespread scattering of material into the external disk, and more accretion by the giant.

-We have assumed a radius for our giant planet that is representative of a fully contracted state, which may not be realistic so soon after its formation.
-Giant planets of approximately Jovian mass contract to radii $\sim 2 - 3 R_J$ during their rapid gas accretion phase (Papaloizou & Nelson 2005), before cooling and contracting toward the Jovian radius over longer time scales.
-Adoption of a larger radius would probably result in greater accretion of solids by the giant, with gas-drag-sensitive planetesimals being preferentially accreted.

-The reason why hot-(ii) Migration halting mechanisms.
-Jupiters cease their inward migration close to the central star and come to rest at ≤ 0.1 AU is unknown.
+Whilst the giant planet can accrete solid matter as it migrates inward, it does not accumulate any more gas and so its mass changes by ≤5% during a run.
+Hot-Jupiters, however, come in a variety of masses and although their average m sin i is less than a Jupiter mass, more massive examples are known.
+We have not yet tested the effect of increasing the mass of our migrating giant planet, but expect that this would result in an enhanced and more widespread scattering of material into the external disk, and more accretion by the giant. - We have assumed a radius for our giant planet that is representative of a fully contracted state, which may not be realistic so soon after its formation.
+Giant planets of approximately Jovian mass contract to radii $\sim\!2\text{--}3~R{\rm J}$ during their rapid gas accretion phase (Papaloizou & Nelson 2005), before cooling and contracting toward the Jovian radius over longer time scales.
+Adoption of a larger radius would probably result in greater accretion of solids by the giant, with gas-drag-sensitive planetesimals being preferentially accreted. - (ii) Migration halting mechanisms.
+The reason why hot-Jupiters cease their inward migration close to the central star and come to rest at ≤0.1 AU is unknown.
 Various mechanisms have been suggested, such as the giant planet moving into a central magnetospheric cavity in the gas disk (Lin et al. 1996), or fortuitous dispersal of the gas disk due to photoevaporation (Trilling et al. 1998; Armitage et al. 2002; Alibert et al. 2005).
 We do not rely on any particular mechanism here and merely note that if the former operates then any of our scenarios may be appropriate, whereas if the latter is true then our latest scenarios (IV & V) are more likely to be realistic as they operate at a time when most of the gas disk has already been lost.
 In either case, we expect an external disk to be generated during giant planet migration and renewed terrestrial planet formation to follow.
 The dynamical state of this scattered disk, however, will be affected by photoevaporation of the gas disk as the giant migrates.
-The effect of this on terrestrial planet formation during and after giant planet migration will be examined in a future paper.

-(iii) Type I migration.
-We have not included the effect of type I migration (Ward 1997; Tanaka et al. 2002; Tanaka & Ward 2004), which would operate most effectively on sub-gap opening bodies of $\geq 1 m{\oplus}$, in any of our published models to date and have assumed that it does not play a major role.
+The effect of this on terrestrial planet formation during and after giant planet migration will be examined in a future paper. - (iii) Type I migration.
+We have not included the effect of type I migration (Ward 1997; Tanaka et al. 2002; Tanaka & Ward 2004), which would operate most effectively on sub-gap opening bodies of $\gtrsim 1 m{\oplus}$, in any of our published models to date and have assumed that it does not play a major role.
 However, we discussed in detail its possible influence in Paper I and confine ourselves here to the further comment that even if type I migration operates with a reduced efficiency to that expected from the canonical model, which seems likely, it might still have a significant effect because of the sensitivity of our model's outcome to the dissipation exerted on solid bodies.
 Type I interactions would exert damping forces on protoplanets additional to dynamical friction.
-This could have the effect of reducing the eccentricity excitation of protoplanets captured at resonances with the giant planet, hence reducing their tendency to intersect the orbit of the giant and be scattered into the external disk.
-The overall effect might be to increase the shepherding effect of the giant planet at the expense of scattering, enhancing the fraction of surviving material found interior to the giant planet at the end of the simulation.
-If this material avoids migration into the central star, it is possible that inclusion of type I migration forces will assist in the formation and survival of hot-Neptune and/or hot-Earth systems.
-We are currently running simulations to examine this possibility.
+This could have the effect of reducing the eccentricity excitation of protoplanets captured at resonances